freerouting/freerouting/README.md

 Hopefully this multi-threaded routing optimization will change this router from almost impossible to practical to optimize boards of high complexity.

+## Running Freerouting on 32-bit systems

+Unfortunately the modern Java distributions have often limited support for 32-bit executable generation support, so it's not trivial at all to have x32 installers that run on 32-bit systems.
+Fortunatelly though the platform independent .JAR files can be run, if the matching Java runtime is installed on the 32-bit system you are planning to use.

+You will need the following steps to make it work:
+1. Get the current JAR release from our [Releases page](https://github.com/freerouting/freerouting/releases)
+2. Download and install the 32-bit version of the OpenJDK 11
+    * For Windows, select the "x86" architecture from the dropdown
+    * For ARM Linux, select the "arm32" architecture from the dropdown
+3. Run the downloaded JAR file using the installed java.exe

+    `java.exe -jar freerouting.jar`